SMRE-CV/SMRE/README.md

 # Data
 **You need to download the following files to reproduce the experiments**

-caption-eval & features & text files:
+caption-eval & features & text files & Bert related files:

 LINK：https://pan.baidu.com/s/13SQdmq0iDHJA2-bcwcDk2A